The \'etale local structure of algebraic stacks: The structure of linearly reductive groups

 \begin{theorem}[Identity component] Let $S$ be an algebraic space and let $G\to S$ be a flat and separated group algebraic space of finite presentation with affine fibers.
 Suppose that $(G_s)^0$ is linearly reductive for every $s\in S$. \begin{enumerate} \item There exist a unique linearly reductive and characteristic closed subgroup $G^0_\sm\inj G$ smooth over $S$ that restricts to $(G_s)^0_\red$ on fibers, and $G / G^0_\sm \to S$ is quasi-finite and separated. \item If $S$ is of equal characteristic, then there exists a unique linearly reductive characteristic open and closed subgroup $G^0\inj G$ that restricts to $(G_s)^0$ on fibers, and $G / G^0 \to S$ is \'etale and separated. \item $G \to S$ is quasi-affine. \end{enumerate} The following are equivalent: \begin{enumerate}[resume] \item $G \to S$ is linearly reductive (in particular affine). \item $G/G^0_\sm \to S$ is finite and tame. \item (if $S$ of equal characteristic) $G/G^0 \to S$ is finite and tame. \end{enumerate} In particular, if $G \to S$ is linearly reductive and $S$ is of equal characteristic $p>0$, then $G \to S$ is nice. \end{theorem} \begin{proof} Let $S_1\subseteq S$ be the open locus where $(G_s)^0$ is nice and let $S_2\subseteq S$ be the open locus where $G_s$ is smooth.
 Then $S=S_1\cup S_2$.
 Over $S_1$, we define $G^0_\sm$ as in \Cref{L:existence-of-G^0_sm}.
 Over $S_2$, we define $G^0_\sm=G^0$ as in \Cref{L:smooth-lin-red}.
-The first two statements follow.
-Since $G^0_\sm \to S$ is linearly reductive, it follows that $BG\to S$ is cohomologically affine if and only if $B(G/G^0_\sm)\to S$ is cohomologically affine \cite[Prop.~12.17]{alper-good}.
-If $B(G/G^0_\sm)\to S$ is cohomologically affine, then $G/G^0_\sm$ is finite \cite[Thm.~8.3.2]{alper-adequate}.
-Conversely, if $G/G^0_\sm$ is finite and tame then $BG\to S$ is cohomologically affine and $G\to S$ is affine. \end{proof}
+In equal characteristic, we define $G^0$ as in \Cref{L:existence-of-G^0_sm,L:smooth-lin-red}.
+The first three statements follow.